 What is an HMO?

-- A house or flat which is occupied by 3 or more people who form 2 or more households, and who share a kitchen, bathroom or toilet or
+- A house or flat which is occupied by 3 or more people who form 2 or more households, and who lack or share basic amenities, or;

 - A house which has been converted entirely into bedsits or other non-self-contained accommodation, which is occupied by 3 or more people who form 2 or more households, and who share kitchen, bathroom or toilet facilities or;